leostera/ng2/README.md

 # ntropy
-> the beginning of a modular angularjs app generator
+> the beginning of a modular angular.js app generator

 ### installation